-- 8.12.1 Self-Hauler Semi-Annual Volume Report Property owners who self-haul materials to a recycling facility or landfill must file a Semi-Annual Volume Report with The Department that includes information about the amount and types of recyclable materials collected in the preceding six (6) months.
-In order to investigate a complaint or evaluate whether an ordinance violation has occurred, City of Austin staff have the right to visit and inspect the premises as provided in Section 15-6-82 of the City Code. - 8.12.2 Volume Reports Due on or before January 31 (for reporting period July 1 December 31) and July 31 (for reporting period January 1 June 30) of each year.
+- 8.12.1 Self-Hauler Semi Annual Volume Report-Property owners who self-haul materials to a recycling facility or landfill must file a Semi Annual Volume Report with The Department that includes information about the amount and types of recyclable materials collected in the preceding six (6) months.-In order to investigate a complaint or evaluate whether an ordinance violation has occurred, City of Austin staff have the right to visit and inspect the premises as provided in Section 15-6-82 of the City Code. - 8.12.2 Volume Reports Due on or before January 31 (for reporting period July 1 December 31) and July 31 (for reporting period January 1 June 30) of each year.
 When the specified semi-annual report dates fall on a Saturday, Sunday or City holiday, the report is due on the next business day.
-Onsite inspection, with or without notice, may be conducted by City staff to verify compliance with the Code of Ordinances and these rules.
+Onsite inspection, with or without notice, may be conducted by City staff to verify compliance with the Code of Ordinances and these rules. - 8.12.3 Semi Annual Volume Report Property owners, who procure hauling services from a third party, are responsible for ensuring that their hauler files a Semi-Annual Volume Report.
+Implementation Period In the twelve months following the commencement of

-- 8.12.3 Semi Annual Volume Report Property owners, who procure hauling services from a third party, are responsible for ensuring that their hauler files a Semi Annual Volume Report.
-Implementation Period In the twelve months following the commencement of Effective Dates (referred to as the "Implementation Period"), City staff will not enforce fines, unless the property fails to make a good faith effort, as determined by the Director, to comply.
-Reference Section 8.2, Applicability. - 8.12.4 If a property owner has a written contract with terms that are compliant with the URO, and serviced by a City licensed hauler, the property owner will be deemed compliant with the Semi-Annual Volume Report requirement for the purpose of this ordinance.
+Effective Dates (referred to as the "Implementation Period"), City staff will not enforce fines, unless the property fails to make a good faith effort, as determined by the Director, to comply.
+Reference Section 8.2, Applicability.

+- 8.12.4 If a property owner has a written contract with terms that are compliant with the URO, and serviced by a City-licensed hauler, the property owner will be deemed compliant with the Semi-Annual Volume Report requirement for the purpose of this ordinance.

 Enforcement Following conclusion of the Implementation Period, all affected properties may be subject to penalties and fines as allowed through the enforcement of this ordinance and rules. - 8.12.5 City staff will be available to assist Responsible Parties, by providing guidance, technical assistance, and information on request. - 8.12.6 First Written Letter of Non-Compliance - 8.12.6.1 City staff performs a site visit to determine compliance.
-This visit can be triggered by a staff review or by a complaint. - 8.12.6.2 If-Responsible Party is found to be in violation of the ordinance, City staff issues first written notice of non-compliance, giving the property at least 30 days to come into compliance with the ordinance. - 8.12.6.3 City staff will send notices of non-compliance to the Responsible Party. - 8.12.6.4 City staff may perform a follow up site visit, after the First Written

-Notice has expired, or at the request of the Responsible Party, to determine compliance. - 8.12.7 Second Written Letter of Non-compliance - 8.12.7.1 If Responsible Party remains in violation of the ordinance after at least 30 days of the First Written Notice, City staff issues the Second Written Notice of non-compliance, giving the Responsible Party at least 30 days to come into compliance. - 8.12.7.2 City staff will send notices of non-compliance to the Responsible Party. - 8.12.7.3 After expiration of the second notice, or at the request of the Party, diversion; including by not limited to hauling contracts, valet recycling contracts, scale receipts, materials management programs, educational activities, certifications, and self-haul activities to verify compliance with these Rules.
+This visit can be triggered by a staff review or by a complaint. - 8.12.6.2 If-Responsible Party is found to be in violation of the ordinance, City staff issues first written notice of non-compliance, giving the property at least 30 days to come into compliance with the ordinance. - 8.12.6.3 City staff will send notices of non-compliance to the Responsible Party. - 8.12.6.4 City staff may perform a follow up site visit, after the First Written determine compliance. - 8.12.7 Second Written Letter of Non-compliance - 8.12.7.1 If Responsible Party remains in violation of the ordinance after at least 30 days of the First Written Notice, City staff issues the Second Written Notice of non-compliance, giving the Responsible Party at least 30 days to come into compliance. - 8.12.7.2 City staff will send notices of non-compliance to the Responsible Party. - 8.12.7.3 After expiration of the second notice, or at the request of the Party, City staff will perform a site visit to determine compliance. - 8.12.7.4 The City reserves the right after the second written notice to review at ordinance premises, invoices for landfill trash, recycling, or organics diversion; including by not limited to hauling contracts, valet recycling contracts, scale receipts, materials management programs, educational activities, certifications, and self-haul activities to verify compliance with these Rules.